 Today, Magenta is often used in advertising and branding to make a bold and eye-catching look.
 At the same time, Pink is a popular choice for design and fashion, adding a soft touch to any space or outfit.

-In this theory, colors are seen as expressions of energy, with each color depicting a different aspect of the universal energy balance.
+In this theory, colors are viewed as expressions of energy, with each color representing a different aspect of universal energy balance.
 Importantly, in the practice of chromotherapy, no single color is considered superior or inferior to another.

-Each color has its unique attributes, benefits, uses, and, of course, its place for nutritional factors such as vitamins and minerals, all of which are supported by the sun in their formulation.
+That is to say, each color possesses unique attributes, benefits, and uses, along with its nutritional factors such as vitamins and minerals, all of which are supported by the sun in their formulation.

 © 2019 Spectrahue Light & Sound Inc. All rights reserved.
 No medical claims are made or implied.
 The opinions expressed are based solely on the author’s viewpoint and studies.
 This material is for informational purposes only.